 During its history, the Daily Iowegian has survived the rise and fall of the coal industry, depressions, wars, vast agricultural developments, years of industrial changes and shifting community fortunes.

-The paper currently bears the name Daily Iowegian and Ad-Express and once The Citizen.
+The paper currently bears the name Daily Iowegian and Ad-Express.
+The Daily Iowegian, formerly the semi-weekly Iowegian, combined with The Citizen in 1916 to become a daily newspaper.
 The Citizen was founded in 1864 by David L. Strickler.
-The semi-weekly Iowegian consolidated with the Citizen in 1916 and became a daily newspaper.

 In 1983, the Iowegian sold to the Appanoose Publishing Company, a firm that combined the Iowegian and the Ad-Express, a free shopper.